 The shutter is something out of this world.
 Being used to the shutter speed the 6d had and then the 550d, the 7d’s shutter is like a Maclaren whereas the 6d is alike to a sports Citroen hatchback.
 What makes this even better is the 1/8000 capacity.
 Being able to shoot with higher shutter settings and a larger ISO range has just made everything that extra bit tasty.

 Another mouthwatering feature that I fell in love with instantly must be the autofocus settings.
-With its 65 point AF for stills, the 7d has a range of sports settings as well applied to suit best static and dynamic sports.
+With its 65-point AF for stills, the 7d has a range of sports settings as well applied to suit best static and dynamic sports.
 In this AF, borrowed from the 1dx, ‘Intelligent Tracking and Recognition’ (iTR).
 The iTR allows the photographer to initiate a point of focus, depress it with the shutter button and track the movement in the forefront of focus, wherever the initial subject ends up on the focus points.
 Pretty neat really.

 Examples of photos from the 550d(left) and the 7dii(right) in dressage.
-The 550d being a good beginner DSLR needs a lot of attention with the slightest change of light and colour. the 7dii with the right settings needing no post production and beautiful quality images from the get go.
+The 550d being a good beginner DSLR needs a lot of attention with the slightest change of light and colour. the 7dii with the right settings needing no post-production and beautiful quality images from the get-go.

 Although the 7dii is an amazing camera, and I do love the quality of images it can produce, the low lighting is definitely inferior to the 6d.
-The low light colour quality of the 6d without the need of a flash really means I can concentrate less on adjusting my settings constantly and more on the subject matter.
+The low light colour quality of the 6d without the need for a flash really means I can concentrate less on adjusting my settings constantly and more on the subject matter.
 With the 7dii, I definitely found the lowlight aspect a constant challenge.
-In conclusion I am happy I have the abilities of both!
+In conclusion, I am happy I have the abilities of both!